joshuar/go-hass-agent/docs/development.md

 some convenience during development.

-If using Visual Studio Code, you should be prompted when opening your cloned copy of the code to setup the dev container.
-The container contains a installation of Home Assistant that can be used for testing.
-To start Home Assistant, run the _Run Home Assistant Core_ task.
-Home Assistant should then be available on `http://localhost:8123` for testing against.
+If using Visual Studio Code, you should be prompted when opening your cloned copy of the code to set up the dev container.
+The container contains an installation of Home Assistant that can be used for testing.
+It should be started automatically.

 Note that while you can also build and run the agent within the container environment, this will limit what sensors are reported and may even hinder development of new sensors.
-As such, it is recommended to build and run outside of the container.
+As such, it is recommended to build and run outside the container.
 You can still connect to Home Assistant running within the container, as it is exposed as per above.

 ## Building